 "I made a massive trifle that I'd never attempted before for my in-laws one Christmas in England.
 It had like two bottles of booze in it or something ridiculous, and the ingredients cost a fortune.

 "But something went wrong with the gelatine or setting time, and it was in the fridge for AGES, but just never ever turned into jelly.
 It just stayed a boozy liquid mess.
 So, no Christmas dessert for us that year – oops!" – Pru Engel, CHOICE audience and engagement editor

-We're all for experimenting in the kitchen, but if you're cooking for an important family occasion, you might want to do a practice run or two before the big day.
+We're all for experimenting in the kitchen or on the BBQ, but if you're cooking for an important family occasion, you might want to do a practice run or two before the big day.